mwpastore/ember-cli-deploy-sql/README.md

     ```

 1. Update `config/deploy.js` to use the `sql` key (instead of `mysql`), and
-   adapt your connection options to Knex syntax:
+   adapt your connection options to Knex syntax.
+For example:

     Before: